ui-js/code-playground/README.md

 To revert your changes and restore the initial content, press **Reset**.

-The Javascript source code is modified before execution to be executable in a 'sandbox':
+The JavaScript source code is modified before execution to be executable in a 'sandbox':

 - the `console` calls, such as `console.log()` are intercepted so they are